justisGipson/google_cert/git_and_github/week_four/README.md

 * Documenting any work is important
 * As a project maintainer, reply promptly to pull requests and don't let them stagnate
-* Understand any accpeted changes
+* Understand any accepted changes
 * Use an issue tracker to coordinating who does what and when
 * Have a way of communicating and coordinating between contributors